imicer/ocp4-workshop/00-kube-basics/README.md

 oc apply -f 03-svc
 ```

-The service can be using different endpoints.
+A Service is an abstraction which defines a logical set of pods and a policy by which to access them, it can be accessed using different endpoints across the cluster.

-- <service-name>
+- `<service-name>` (same namespace)
-- <service-name>.<namespace-name>.svc
+- `<service-name>.<namespace-name>.svc` (different namespace)
-- <service-name>.<namespace-name>.svc.cluster.local
+- `<service-name>.<namespace-name>.svc.cluster.local` (different namespace)

 ## Configmap

-Create a configmap using the imperative command.
+Create a configmap (CM) using the imperative command.

 ```bash
 oc create cm cm-example --from-file="04-configmap/data/config.json"
 ```

-Create a configmap using the declarative command.
+Create a configmap (CM) using the declarative command.

 ```bash
 oc appy -f 04-configmap